Frank De Vol: Arrangements

 By the time De Vol was 16, "he was doing arrangements with professional skill."
 From the 1940s, De Vol wrote arrangements for the studio recordings of many top singers, including Nat King Cole, Ella Fitzgerald, Sarah Vaughan, Tony Bennett, Dinah Shore, Doris Day, Vic Damone and Jaye P. Morgan.
 His single most famous arrangement is probably the haunting string and piano accompaniment to Cole's "Nature Boy", which was a United States Number One in 1948.
 That same year, he released a version of "The Teddy Bears' Picnic" (Capitol Records 15420), that he arranged and sang lead vocals on.

 In 1966–1967, he arranged the soundtrack for the 1967 Columbia Pictures comedy film The Happening (starring Anthony Quinn) and co-produced The Supremes recording of the theme from the film (with Motown producers Holland–Dozier–Holland) which became a #1 American pop hit later that year.

 Mood music

 The success of "Nature Boy", recorded for Capitol Records, led to an executive position for De Vol at the rival Columbia Records.
 There, he recorded a series of orchestral mood music albums under the studio name "Music by De Vol" (which he also used for some of his film and TV work).
 The 1959 album Bacchanal!
 (The Passions and Pageantry of Gods and Goddesses of Mythology) is an acclaimed example of De Vol's mood music; each track is by English composer Albert Harris and is named after a god or goddess of Greek mythology.
+His 1962 album reached No. 102 in the US.